ten-protocol/go-ten/design/fast_finality.md

 This approach has several downsides:

-* Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract
+* Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract (this could be mitigated by preallocating some future enclave machines to use for failover, and whitelisting attestations for them in the management contract)
 * The latest light batches (those not contained in the backup) would have to be recovered from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
 In particular, we'd to handle the case of a node receiving a light batch from the crashed leader that they then fail to gossip out